 And we mustn't touch Nibley's biased work today; still, for decades one thing has remained quite clear to me: "a single dot" cannot, by any stretch of the imagination, carry over "as the story of Little Red Riding Hood."
 And yet the critics insist to this day that Joseph Smith, blindly following the prevailing notions of his times about hieroglyphic writing, unpacks single, stand-alone, ideograms into lengthy and detailed narrative, narrative which includes explanations of nouns like Rahleenos and Mahmackrah (which can take more than one spelling), discussions of priestly offices in both Canaan and Egypt, and the dramatic rescue of Abraham by an angel as well as the poetic words of revelation spoken by that same heavenly messenger.
 These are squiggles that scan.

 Because such claims are put forward in the matter-of-fact, no-nonsense tone that all readers associate with adulthood, scientific law, and talk shows, the reader is inexorably chilled into submission.
 We can't downplay that effect, that chilling; for from the moment we first tune in, society tells us both what to think and how to think it.
-A forced entertainment and eerie smiles may lull the effect, but nary a newsreader in the world but who tells us all to behave or die: "Don't drive in today's storm!"
-Fearful images accompany the commands.
 The rhetorical secret to argument in our day is tone, that tone which scolds: "You're not going to be told twice!"

 No wonder so many wind up thinking that the Book of Abraham has been proved wrong--dead and definitively wrong.
 To think otherwise invites the scold, the grin, the double-quick double-click, a simple chart or two.
 And no wonder many fail to see that the critics' principal argument rests upon the basis of "a dot and two strokes" or an owl sign.
 An argument made--in print!--by an Egyptologist!--and everyone throws up their hands in happy defeat.
 Yet it's ironic how the one class of people who never care about what any one Egyptologist, or even any particular group of Egyptologists, might say about anything, are the Egyptologists themselves.
 But isn't that the case with all scientists, academics, literary critics, freshmen, and the like?